jimnewpower/gorest/README.md

 ```bash
 curl -X GET http://localhost:8080/items
 ```

+Your Go REST API is now running inside a Docker container.
+You can deploy this Docker image to any environment that supports Docker, making it easier to manage dependencies and ensure a consistent runtime environment.

 # Deploying to Kubernetes
 To deploy a Docker image on Kubernetes, you can follow these step-by-step instructions.
 We'll use the Docker image of the Go REST API created in previous steps.